 Martin’s D-28 is the guitar to have if you’re looking for something special.
 This model features the best quality woods and is assembled by some of Martin’s most experienced luthiers.
 The result is an unparalleled playing experience, and overall sonic excellence.

-If you take your guitar playing seriously and you’re looking for a professional quality acoustic guitar, they don’t get much better than the Martin D-28.
+If you take your guitar playing seriously and you’re looking for a professional quality, high end acoustic guitar, they don’t get much better than the Martin D-28.
 This is the guitar that defines the term “industry standard” thanks to its incredible voicing, huge presence, and flawless build quality.

 It had a sublime neck design, with Martin’s modified low oval profile with a high performance taper providing comfort and incredible access to the ebony fretboard from all positions, and regardless of whether we were playing barre chords, jazz chords or single notes.

-The tones were everything we expected and more.
+The tones were everything we expected of a Martin acoustic guitar and more – really what sets them above their only real competitor in this space, Taylor guitars.
 The balance between the bright Sitka spruce top and the East Indian rosewood back and sides gave us yin and yang-like harmony.
 The top gave us shimmer and sparkle, while we got incredible bass and mids response from the warm rosewood.

 It had a confident voice and such presence that getting lost in a mix would be near impossible.
 When we played fingerstyle, we were treated to exceptional nuance and breathtaking note separation.